Payroll Giving, also known as Give As You Earn, is an easy, and tax effective way to make a regular donations, so it

 Check with your HR department to make sure that your company offers Payroll Giving.
 If they do, they will arrange your donation through your salary for you.

 If your circumstances change and you no longer wish to donate simply tell your employer.
-If you change your job, you donations will not be transferred to your new employer, you will need to start a new Payroll Giving scheme.
+If you change your job, your donations will not be transferred to your new employer, you will need to start a new Payroll Giving scheme.

-If you have any queries about making donating through your salary, please contact the Donor Relations team on 01722 580178 or email us at email@example.com.
+If you have any queries about making donating through your salary, please contact the Supporter Care team on 01722 580178 or email us at firstname.lastname@example.org.